pkgw/website/content/howto/capture-video-efficiently-on-linux.md

 This (currently?) requires use of the proprietary NVidia kernel module and X.org.
 After setting everything up the workflow is:

+1. Disconnect from (or simply don't use?) any external display.
+The discrete GPU is only physically wired up to the laptop panel.
+(Or maybe it doesn't even matter?
+We're using the GPU for video encoding, not its graphics output.)
+1. Plug in AC power.
+This stuff is power-hungry!
-1. Connect up fancy microphone, if possible
+1. Connect up fancy microphone, if possible.
+1. Consider using external keyboard and mouse.
+Typing on the built-in keyboard can be noisy.
+The trackpad is bad for pointing/clicking accuracy.
-1. Reboot machine
+1. Reboot machine.
-1. Select one of the kernel variations with the NVidia kernel module
+1. Select one of the kernel variations with the NVidia kernel module.
 1. Before actually booting, check the kernel command line and make sure that magic arguments are there: `rd.driver.blacklist=nouveau modprobe.blacklist=nouveau nvidia-drm.modeset=1`
-1. Once booted, make sure to use X.Org rather than Wayland for the session
+1. Once booted, make sure to use X.Org rather than Wayland for the session.
+   (This may be the only possibility if the NVidia drivers are properly activated; check `$XDG_SESSION_TYPE`.)
-1. Open up [OBS] and make a test recording
+1. Open up [OBS] and make a test recording.

 [OBS]: https://obsproject.com/